 Koreans have become more than mere visitors, and many families have settled down there.
 Gran Canaria is home to one of the biggest Korean communities in Spain, making up 4% of the population in the 1970s; and their influence is so prominent, it has the only Spanish Koreatown.
-In the seventies, Koreans moved to Gran Canaria to flourish the fishing and construction businesses; now they come for business and entrepreneurship.
+In the seventies, Koreans moved to Gran Canaria to flourish the fishing business; now they come for business and entrepreneurship.

 When two cultures with big culinary significance are mixed, you can expect outstanding quality and special local twists.
 Here is a list of amazing Korean restaurants worth going to:

 Restaurante Mandu is a quaint restaurant by the seafront.
 It is quite small, yet popular, so getting a table without a reservation is quite hard.
 However, if you eat here, not only will you have amazing food and great prices, you will get a view of the stunning beach of Las Canteras.
 Whether you eat in the daytime or at night, it’s almost impossible not to fall in love with the place.
-On top of that, the restaurant is near a famous ice-cream shop called Peña La Vieja, a Canarian favourite.
+On top of that, the restaurant is near a famous ice-cream shop called Peña La Vieja, a Canarian favorite.

 If you cannot decide whether you fancy Korean or Japanese food, but still want a feel of an East Asian restaurant, Ginza is the place for you.
 Run by Koreans who have an appreciation for Japanese food, this place offers authentic food from both nations.
 You can choose to eat at the tables, where a TV broadcasts Korean television (quietly, so you can still converse if you prefer); or you can try out the tatami-style dining.